planet17/self-recruiting-panel/README.md

 [Back to Contents](#contents)

-1) Create a dir where you want to create that project, on your taste.
+** 1) Create a dir where you want to create that project, on your taste. **

-2) Use composer for get template:
+2) Use composer for get project:
 If you do not have [Composer](http://getcomposer.org/), you may install it by following the instructions at [getcomposer.org](http://getcomposer.org/doc/00-intro.md#installation-nix).

-You can then install this application template using the following command:
+You can then install this application template using the following commands:

-Below command uses only one time:
+Following command uses only one time:

 ~~~
 $ php composer global require "fxp/composer-asset-plugin:~1.1.0"
 ~~~

-Below commands get project to your PC:
+Following commands get project to your PC:

 ~~~
 $ git init
 $ git clone https://github.com/planet17/self-recruiting-panel .
 ~~~

-4) Get vendor or etc. by composer
+3) Install vendor or etc. with composer using the following command:

 ~~~
 $ cd home/yii2
 $ php composer install
+$ cd ../..
 ~~~

 **NOTES:**
 If you get error with fxp like:
-[ReflectionException] - Class Fxp\Composer\AssetPlugin\Repository\NpmRepository does not exist Use it to fix it:
+[ReflectionException] - Class Fxp\Composer\AssetPlugin\Repository\NpmRepository does not exist Use following command to fix it:

 ~~~
-composer global update fxp/composer-asset-plugin --no-plugins
+$ composer global update fxp/composer-asset-plugin --no-plugins
 ~~~

-3) Create files for logs [optional - if you don't need this you can skip this step] You can create dir and files using the following command:
+4) Create files for logs [optional - if you don't need this you can skip this step] You can create dir and files using the following command:

 ~~~